Japan's vaccine push ahead of Olympics looks to be too late - WTMJ

 The International Olympic Committee says more than 80% of athletes and staff staying in the Olympic Village on Tokyo Bay will be vaccinated — and they are expected to remain largely in a bubble at the village and venues.
 On Tuesday, Japan started vaccinating athletes who will go to the Games, the Japanese Olympic Committee said.

-But vaccination rates are not clear for others who will work at or attend the Games and are coming from abroad, including hard-hit regions, and experts warn that even strict rules won’t prevent all mingling, especially among non-athletes.
+But vaccination rates are not clear for others involved in the Games who are coming from abroad, including hard-hit regions, and experts warn that even strict rules won’t prevent all mingling, especially among non-athletes.
+Spectators from overseas have been barred.

 Prominent medical journals have questioned the wisdom of pushing ahead with the Tokyo Games and the Asahi Shimbun — the country’s second-largest newspaper — has called for them to be canceled, reflecting widespread opposition to holding the Olympics now among the Japanese population.